fparpas/microsoft-foundry-basic/README.md

 ### 2. Deploy an agent in the Foundry Agent Service

-To test this scenario, you'll be deploying an AI agent.
+To test this scenario, you'll be deploying a prompt-based AI agent.
 The agent uses a GPT model combined with a Bing search for grounding data.
 Deploying an AI agent requires data plane access to Microsoft Foundry.
-In this architecture, you will interact with the Foundry portal and its resources over internet.
+In this architecture, you will interact with the Foundry portal and its resources over the internet.

 1. Open the Azure portal to your subscription.

-1. Navigate to the Foundry project named **projchat** in your resource group and open the Foundry portal by clicking the Go to **Microsoft Foundry portal** button.
+1. Navigate to the Foundry project named **projchat** in your resource group and open the Foundry portal by clicking the **Go to Foundry portal** button.

    This will take you directly into the 'Chat project'.
 Alternatively, you can find all your Foundry accounts and projects by going to <https://ai.azure.com> and you do not need to use the Azure portal to access them.

-1. Click **Agents** in the side navigation.
+1. In the upper-right corner, if not already enabled, toggle **New Foundry** to switch into the Microsoft Foundry (new) portal.

+1. In the top-right corner, click **Build**.
+This opens by default the **Agents** blade in the side navigation, where you can view the available agents and create new ones.

+   The first time you access this section, the **Agents** list should be empty.

-1. Click **+ New agent** button.
+1. Click **Create agent** button.

+1. From the Create an agent popup, enter 'baseline-chatbot-agent' as the Agent name.

-1. From the Setup panel, change the Agent name to 'Baseline Chatbot Agent'.
+1. From the Playground panel, select the available deployment model named **agent-model**.

-1. Click **+ Add** button in the Knowledge section.
+1. Expand the Knowledge section, and click **Add** button.

+1. From the drop down list select the option **+ Set up a data source via tools**.

 1. From the popup window select the knowledge type 'Grounding with Bing Search'.

+1. Click **Add tool**.

-1. Then choose the existing connection named 'bingaiagent' and click the **Connect** button.
+1. From the 'Grounding with Bing Search connection' drop down list choose the existing connection named 'bingaiagent', and click the **Add** button.

+1. Click **Save** buton at the top-right of the Agents' Playground panel.

 ### 3. Test the agent from the Foundry portal in the playground

-Here you'll test your orchestration agent by invoking it directly from the Foundry portal's playground experience.
+Here you'll test your orchestration agent by invoking it directly from the Foundry portal agent playground chat experience.

-1. Click the **Try in playground** button.
+1. Select the agent you just saved from the previous step named 'baseline-chatbot-agent'.

-1. Enter a question that would require grounding data through recent internet content, such as a notable recent event or the weather today in your location.
+1. Enter a question to the agent that would require grounding data through recent internet content, such as a notable recent event or the weather today in your location.

 1. A grounded response to your question should appear on the UI.